GoogleCloudPlatform/professional-services/examples/cloud-datafusion-functions-plugins/README.md

 #### Set Runtime Arguments

-Before running the pipeline,add the lastWatermarkValue as runtime argument (on Pipeline Studio view, click on drop-down arrow for Run button) and set the value = 0 :
+Before running the pipeline, add the `lastWatermarkValue` variable as runtime argument (on Pipeline Studio view, click on drop-down arrow for Run button) and set the value = 0 :

 ![image](img/3-runtime_arguments.png)